Best Free Quizlet Alternative in 2026

 What about Memrise / Duolingo / Babbel?

-Those are structured course platforms — they teach you in a fixed sequence with gamification.
-Words on Repeat is a flashcard tool — you choose what to study and the algorithm optimizes when you review it.
-They complement each other.
-Many users do Duolingo for grammar/structure and Words on Repeat for vocabulary depth.
+Those are structured course platforms - they teach you in a fixed sequence with gamification.
+Words on Repeat is more flexible: you choose what to study, and the FSRS algorithm optimizes when you review it.
+With curated CEFR-leveled decks, grammar notes on every card, and 7 quiz modes, Words on Repeat covers both vocabulary and grammar context - reducing the need for supplementary apps.

 The Bottom Line